Tuesday 21st February 2012 by louise, No comments

 With the loved ones you’ve been given…”

-Monday 21st February 2011 by Louise Carron Harris, No comments
+Monday 21st February 2011 by louise, No comments

 I have been chatting to a lady called Beverly Ogonowski who has been telling me all about her company Repose in Light and their “Heliostèle” – A solar-powered funeral accessory that shines all night to symbolise undying love.